 There's another potential downside in having so many active processes, in that this could give malware more opportunity to attack and perhaps disable your protection.
-We test this in several ways – by trying to kill or stop processes, delete key files, pause or remove services, unload filter drivers and more – but Sophos' tamper protection did its job, blocking everything we attempted.
+We test this in several ways – by trying to kill or stop processes, delete key files, pause or remove services, unload filter drivers and more – but Sophos' tamper protection did its job, blocking everything we tried.

 Double-click the Sophos Home system tray icon and the program's very simple interface appears.
-There's some status information (last update, last scan time), a Scan Computer button, and a handful of other buttons for lesser functions (management, settings and a few other bits and pieces – more on those later).
+There's status information (last update, last scan time), a Scan Computer button, and a handful of other buttons for lesser functions (management, settings and a few other bits and pieces – more on those later).

 Tap the Scan button and Sophos Home runs a full system scan on your PC.
 There's no upfront way to customize the scan, and no quick scan, or removable device scan, or indeed any other scan type.

 Sophos also adds an icon to your system tray, but it doesn't do very much.
-You can left-click it to launch the program, but that's it; there's no right-click menu with shortcut options, and the icon doesn't change to reflect the app state (scanning, virus found, and so on).
+You can left-click it to launch the program, but that's it; there's no right-click menu with shortcut options, and the icon doesn't change to reflect the app state (scanning, virus found, and so on.)

 This simplicity certainly means that Sophos Home is easy to use, but if you're looking for any level of power or control over the app, expect to be disappointed.